It really isn’t.

 I mean.
 I have never met anyone who is against ALL gun control legislation who I could convince to support ANY of it.
 But can we at least all agree that we need to quit using guns as props in cute photos?
 A few of the last school shootings were done by men who had recently posted pictures of themselves with their guns on social media.
 Somewhere along the way, many gun owners stopped teaching their kids about respecting the weapon – because Lord knows no Christmas card photos when I was growing up featured weapons and I was related to plenty of hunters and military members.
 Yet now it seems that everywhere I turn people are treating guns like TOYS and PROPS for the staging of PRO GUN photos.
 Or even jokes!
 Like the Dads who are so funny hold guns when they meet their daughter’s boyfriends in photos.
 MY DAD WOULD HAVE NOT LAUGHED AT THAT JOKE, SIR.

 I know there are millions of gun owners out there raising their kids the way my Dad raised me.
 Can you all step up a bit?
 I know you’re hurting by mass shootings too because who wouldn’t be?
+Gun Detection is becoming a huge issue in America now!
+So much so that companies are starting to develop a gun detection System that can detect guns through video and alerts a user.
 Maybe instead of joining in on the gun legislation debate, you can start making posts about how you have tons of guns and you love to shoot them but that you would really like everyone to start teaching their children that you treat an unloaded gun the same you do a loaded gun.
 That you don’t every treat guns like props or toys and that by posing with them for photographs you are showing you are not respecting them as weapons and are instead treating them like toys.

 We are blaming our gun culture on video games and violence in television and in movies.
 But many other developed countries have these same influences yet no where near the gun violence problem we have.
 No, our unsafe gun culture is because in the war of gun rights, we started thinking that posing with our guns showed how much we loved the 2nd amendment.
 We started feeling like we looked COOL holding guns and therefore we should SHOW THE WORLD HOW COOL WE LOOK.
 We started bragging about how many guns we owned and even a liberal gun-control loving lady like me sees friends and family posting pictures with guns as props on social media.